KaiSforza/systemd-user-units/README.md

     [Install]
     Alias=default.target

 This will be the target for your graphical interface.
-(Replace i3wm with your choice of window manager/desktop environment.)

 I put together a second target called `mystuff.target`.
 This will be 'WantedBy' all services but your window manager:

     [Unit]
     Description=Xinitrc Stuff
-    Wants=i3wm.target
+    Wants=wm.target

     [Install]
     Alias=default.target